rachel-mclean/dig333-devlog/README.md

     1. 1 related follow-up question (what question does it bring up for you?): Oliver uses the phrase, "Engendering a healthy paranoia."
 Do you think the Critical Engineering Manifesto is supporting a healthy paranoia?
 What would healthy paranoia look like, on a day-to-day basis?

-- Artist Profile: Video (cannot access yet)
+- Adam Curtis All Watched Over by Machines of Loving Grace Part 1 (2011)
-    1. Summarize the article(s) in 3-4 sentences.
-Also include...
+    1. Summarize the article(s) in 3-4 sentences: This video introduced Ayn Rand's philosophy of objectivism, and how she influenced people to relate self-interest, high moral purpose, and heroism with computers.
+Her way of thinking led to the California Ideology, which suggested that humans could replace old forms of societal order with computer networks.
+It was believed that this way of living would allow for greater individualism without compromising stability.
+This video also provided some economic context about how this way of thinking affected global economies.

-    1. 1 quote from the reading(s):
+    1. 1 quote from the reading(s): "The internet, as it spreads, is going to radically accelerate that process of network formation - a different kind of global governance."
+The many multitudes of social medias that exist today is an example of rapid network formation.
+In a way, social media does act as a type of governance.
+It can be controlled and taken away to limit the voice & power of its nation's people, as we have seen with some countries during warfare.

-    1. 1 related comment on the reading(s):
+    1. 1 related comment on the reading(s): This content presented an interesting philosophical history that I wasn't aware of.
+The idea that computers can turn people into heroic individuals who are connected by a stable order of networks sounds sketchy and idealistic to me.
+The philosophy relies upon the idea that every human only needs themselves.
+I agree with the conclusion — too much individual power causes corruption.
+As we've learned in prior content, I believe community and conviviality are essential to both individual happiness and societal growth.

-    1. 1 related follow-up question (what question does it bring up for you?):
+    1. 1 related follow-up question (what question does it bring up for you?): The conclusion states that the California Ideology did not deliver its promise.
+Instead, humans feel powerless and helpless in the systems that govern us.
+While this conclusion still rings true, this video was from 2011.
+Is there another popular ideology circulating today, that delivers a similar (or different) promise?
 ### Experiments

 1. Platt, Experiment 6: Very Simple Switching (pg.
 50) — This experiment will acquaint you with the function of manually operated switches.